 We determined von-Bertalanffy growth model parameter estimates and compared a linear daily model (Table 3).
-The von-Bertalanffy model fit the data much better than a simple linear model (R2 = 0.957 compared to R2 = 0.706, respectively).
 Comparisons of among-size classes within our data set (see Nelson et al. 2004) were examined and we determined change in length over time and rate of change over time.
-The asymptotic length estimate of 412.8 cm is well beyond the size of any fish sampled during this study (few exceeded 220 cm and the largest observed was 343 cm); however, larger sturgeons have been observed (Scott and Crossman 1973) and this falls within the range of expected maximum sizes observed historically.
+The asymptotic length estimate of 532.6 cm is well beyond the size of any fish sampled during this study (few exceeded 240 cm and the largest observed was 343 cm); however, larger white sturgeon have been observed (Scott and Crossman 1973) and this falls within the range of expected maximum sizes observed historically.

-The mark-recapture data were extracted by zone from the database using a start-date of 17 January 2005 and end date of 17 December 2006.
-The minimum time-at-large was one day; lengths were a minimum of 40 cm and a maximum of 260 cm.
-These data were calibrated at 1 January 2006 and a von-Bertalanffy asymptotic length of 412.8 cm and growth constant of 6.336E-05 was determined.
+The mark-recapture data were extracted by zone from the database using a start-date of 17 January 2006 and end date of 17 December 2007.
+The minimum time-at-large was one day; lengths were a minimum of 40 cm and a maximum of 280 cm.
+These data were calibrated at 1 January 2007 and a von-Bertalanffy asymptotic length of 532.6 cm and growth constant of 2.306E-05 was determined.
 Table 4 lists the number of sturgeon examined for marks and the number of recaptures observed, by month and zone.
-The total number of sturgeon examined (scanned) for the presence of a PIT tag (from all sampling zones, from 17 January 2005 through 17 December 2006) was 18,368; the number of PIT tags observed (recaptured sturgeon) from the group of tags applied (or previously recaptured) during this same time period was 2990, for an overall mark rate of 16.3%.
-The total number of PIT tagged sturgeon (from this study) recaptured during this 24-month period from all Program release years (since October 1999) was 7360, for an overall tag rate (number of PIT tags from this study observed in the total sample during this the 24-month time period) of 40.1%.
+The total number of sturgeon examined (scanned) for the presence of a PIT tag (from all sampling zones, from 17 January 2006 through 17 December 2007) was 19,111; the number of PIT tags observed (recaptured sturgeon) from the group of tags applied (or previously recaptured) during this same time period was 3695, for an overall mark rate of 19.3%.
+The total number of PIT tagged sturgeon (from this study) recaptured during this 24-month period from all Program release years (since October 1999) was 9162 (from a sample size of 19,774) for an overall tag rate (number of PIT tags from this study observed in the total sample during this the 24-month time period) of 46.3% (Appendix B).

 Table 5 provides the summary of recaptures by release and recapture zone along with the associated sample size (sturgeon examined) by zone.
 The subsequent migration proportions (equation 3) are displayed in Table 6.
 The releases, adjusted for movement between zones (equation 4) by zone and month, are given in Table 7.
 These data show that the greatest fidelity to an area was the most upstream location (zone 14, Hope to Yale) while the adjacent zones 8 and 12 (Mission to Agassiz) had the most movement based on their proportion (corrected) of sturgeon recaptured by zone of release (recapture corrected for sampling intensity; see equation 3).
-Note that the total numbers of marked sturgeon releases available for recapture by zone and month (Table 7; see equation 4) were relatively similar among areas (average 1743 fish), zone S (819 fish) and zone 14 (624 fish) being the exceptions.
+Note that the total numbers of marked sturgeon releases available for recapture by zone and month (Table 7; see equation 4) were relatively similar among areas (average 1902 fish), zone 8 (3796 fish) and zone 14 (475 fish) being the exceptions.

 The numbers of marks available (equation 5), sturgeon examined (equation 6), and recaptures (equation 7), were compiled by specific sampling region, assuming 0.1 removal and 1% undetected mark rate.
 The subsequent population estimates, by sampling region, are presented in Table 8.
-The population estimate for the entire study area as of 1 January 2006 (the mid-point of the reported study period) was 46,957 (95% HPD range 44,719-49,195).
+The population estimate for the entire study area as of 1 January 2007 (the mid-point of the reported study period) was 46,108 (95% HPD range 43,972-48,244).
 Figure 4 illustrates the mean population estimates of white sturgeon by sampling region.
-The sampling region with the lowest estimated number of white sturgeon was region D (Hope to Yale) at 3,599 sturgeon while the sampling region with the highest estimated number of sturgeon was region C (Mission to Hope) at 24,668.
+The sampling region with the lowest estimated number of white sturgeon was region D (Hope to Yale) at 2,168 sturgeon while the sampling region with the highest estimated number of sturgeon was region C (Mission to Hope) at 23,517.